EemiSalonen/flagguesser/README.md

 Added element that give feedback to the user if the answer was correct or not.
 Also added a element to show the current games answer history.

 #### v0.3 userdata

+Userdata management added.
+Users can log in and have their stats tracked.

+#### v0.4 animation

+Most of the app animated.